sauloperez/redch-webapp/README.md

 Nevertheless, it is recommended to have a development environment file per machine ignored by git, so any customizations can be made for that machine.

 That's all.
 The webapp is up and running.
 Point your browser to ```http://localhost:3000``` and you will see the real time map.

+### Production

+In production the deployment process is automatized using [Capistrano](http://capistranorb.com/).
+To deploy just type the following command from your machine:

+	cap production deploy

+This essentially runs commands on the remote server through SSH.
+Once the process is finished, point your browser to the production server.

 ## Testing